flare-foundation/ftso-v2-provider-deployment/README.md

     - [flare-system-c-chain-indexer](https://gitlab.com/flarenetwork/flare-system-c-chain-indexer)

 - Use `.env.example` to create `.env` file, eg.: using `cp .env.example .env`

+- Set private keys for required accounts in the `.env` file.

 - Use `./repos pull` to clone (first time) or pull (when cloned directories exist) projects.
 If you switch branches in .env file or you get errors while using `./repos pull` command, use `./repos clean` to delete files followed by `./repos pull` to clone them again.